Dashboard Card SDK Usage

 3.1 Open the Dashboard Card Page

-The host entry page usually determines the current device form first, initializes the Home module, and then loads the home homepage HomeMainFragment:
+The host entry page first determines the current device form, then initializes the Home module, and finally loads the home homepage HomeMainFragment:

 class MainActivity : BaseActivity() {